Deprivation of Citizenship

 Deprivation of citizenship is a legal process of taking citizenship away.
 The key phrase here is: ‘conducive to publish good’.

-From 16 June 2006, the Home Office can make a decision to deprive a person of his British citizenship status any British citizen, British overseas territories citizen, British Overseas Citizen, British National (Overseas), British protected person or British subject may, by Order, be deprived of his or her citizenship or status.
+From 16 June 2006, the Home Office can make a decision to deprive a person of his British citizenship status.
+This rule applies to any British citizen, British overseas territories citizen, British Overseas Citizen, British National (Overseas), British protected person or British subject.
 This is provided they believe that it will be conducive to the public good.
-For example, deprivation can happen on the grounds that someone has committed a serious criminal offence may also involve a conviction that will mean a person would never normally be eligible to re-acquire citizenship.
+For example, deprivation can happen on the grounds that someone has committed a serious criminal offence.
+It may also mean that after a conviction a person will never be eligible to re-acquire citizenship.

 Also, cases involving national security, terrorism, serious, organised crime, war crimes and unacceptable behaviour such as preaching jihad will be considered as conducive to the public good.